Introduction

 What are the benefits of using automatic fish feed machine in India?

-A: In India’s ever-growing aquaculture sector, employing an automatic fish feed machine offers several advantages:
+In India’s ever-growing aquaculture sector, employing an automatic fish feed machine offers several advantages:

 1. Efficiency: